Island Aikido has classes at the Prospect Lake Community Centre, Sparton Rd, Saanich.

 Experienced students learn to defend themselves against multiple unarmed and armed attacks.
 Many Aikido techniques are derived from the circular sword movements of the Samurai and weapons training is a part of Aikido.
 Aikido training is fun, relieves stress, improves physical fitness, and can promote mental health and a more positive outlook.

 Island Aikido is affiliated with the Shioda International Aikido Federation, headquartered in Tokyo, Japan.
-Our dojo (place of training) is a registered school of the SIAF.
+Our dojo (place of training) is registered as the Shinbukan Dojo through the SIAF.
 Ranks issued by Island Aikido are recognized internationally.

 Instructors are ranked by Honbu dojo in Japan.